 Our partners on the ground know firsthand the importance of investing in the education of children and adolescents to achieve sustainable development.

 To respond to the challenges created by the pandemic, GFC partners in this initiative are finding innovative ways to reach children and adolescents in the communities they serve and prevent COVID learning loss, while ensuring the safety and wellbeing of youth and team members.
-Here are three examples:
+Here are two examples: